Symantec Operations Readiness Tools

 On March 15, 2011, Symantec released Symantec Operations Readiness Tools (SORT), an updated version of Veritas Operations Services (VOS).

 SORT (formerly VOS) is a web-based suite of services introduced by Symantec Corporation in 2008 that supports Symantec enterprise products, such as Veritas Storage Foundation, Veritas Cluster Server (VCS), and NetBackup.

-SORT collects environmental data from AIX, HP-UX, Linux, Solaris, and Windows servers.
+SORT collects environmental data from IBM AIX, HP-UX, Linux, Solaris, and Microsoft Windows servers.
 SORT identifies risks in data centers and provides remediation recommendations.

 Symantec does not currently charge its customers for SORT.

 Process

 SORT uses a data collector to collect configuration and environmental data about Veritas Volume Manager (VxVM), Veritas File System (VxFS), VCS, NetBackup, and other Symantec enterprise products.
 The data are analyzed for potential problems and risks, which are summarized in reports.

 SORT produces three types of reports about Symantec enterprise products: